krishauser/Klampt/Python/docs/source/Manual-Paths.rst

 **If your robot accepts queued, timed waypoints**

-First, convert the path to a Trajectory.
-Then, run something like this:
+Feed each of the trajectory milestones to the robot's queue, like this:

 .. code:: python